AutolabJS/autolabcli/README.md

 * `autolab git delete` - Deletes the specified repository
 * `autolab git changeserver` - To change the host of the gitlab server
 * `autolab push` - Adds, commits, pushes the code

-Still coming

-* `autolab submit` -  To submit the code to JavaAutolab
-* `autolab result` - To fetch the results
+* `autolab submit` -  To submit the code to JavaAutolab and fetch the results

 ##Installation
 ```